 Readiness Management can be used to understand and communicate comprehensive unit and force readiness.

-It provides leaders and decision makers an understanding of available personnel resources and allows them to share authoritative data of assigned and attached forces.
-Units may be requested to assist in setting up traffic control points, helping with debris removal, preparing alternate care facilities, supporting food distribution, and so on.
+It provides leadership an understanding of available personnel and allows them to share authoritative data of assigned and attached forces.
+Maintaining an accurate record of unit readiness enhances a unit's ability to quickly respond to Request for Assistance from civilian authorities. resources and allows them to share authoritative data of assigned and attached forces.
 Having personnel perform a routine check-in or having someone from the armory or unit provide the readiness status of a group of personnel gives units clarity about force readiness.
 Readiness Management is typically implemented by the National Guard, Air National Guard, and other service branches that want to take a data-driven approach to understanding force availability.

-The Readiness Management solution delivers a set of capabilities that help you understand the operational capacity of a force, monitor the status of units, and communicate capabilities and disruptions to commanders and administrative staff.
+The Readiness Management solution delivers a set of capabilities that help you understand the operational capacity of a force, monitor the status of units, and communicate capabilities and disruptions to leadership and staff.